LukaszMas/misc/git/how-tos/actions/act-locally.md

 8. (Caveats) When using submodules in your actions files make sure you have
    the submodule folder added in the `.dockerignore` or your local repository
    does not have the ref folder because `docker cp` will fail to copy.
+    - Currently after checkout: (ex. `actions/checkout@v3`) you have to add
+      the following to properly fetch submodules to checked repository:
+        - `git submodule update --init --recursive`:

 9. Additional resources:
     - [Gaurav Gahlot blog][3]